Negotiation Idioms

 - to set a limit about what will be done or discussed

-The union was willing to compromise on the salary issue but they drew the line at talking about health benefits.
+The union was flexible on the salary issue but they drew the line at talking about health benefits.

 - to put something (a contract or a plan) in writing